vuex-orm/vuex-orm/docs/guide/prologue/what-is-vuex-orm.md

 }
 ```

-See how each data is decoupled and deduplicated.
+See how each data is now decoupled and deduplicated.
 Then you can fetch these data using Vuex Getters.
 These getters are also built in by Vuex ORM.

 ```js
 // Fetch only posts.